ganrad/aks-aspnet-sqldb-rest/README.md

 **IMPORTANT NOTES:**
 - Login to the Azure Portal using a browser window/tab.
 - Access the *Repositories* blade of your ACR instance.
-Note down the value of the latest **Tag** (Build ID number) of the Claims API container image which you built and pushed into the ACR using the Azure DevOps Delivery pipeline.
-- The ""Build ID number** will represent version **v3** of the Claims API microservice.
-You will be using this image **Tag** value to implement
+- Note down the value of the latest **Tag** (Build ID number) of the Claims API container image which you built and pushed into the ACR using the Azure DevOps Delivery pipeline.
+The **Build ID number** will represent version **v3** of the Claims API microservice.
+You will be using this image **Tag** value (ID number) to implement
   - **Canary** application deployments in a subsequent section.
   - **Intelligent request routing** and traffic splitting in the **Istio** *Service Mesh* extension project.

 >**NOTES:**
 At this point, you have built and deployed three different versions of the Claims API microservice.
 Each version has a separate **Build ID number**.
 For quick reference, here are the versions and their descriptions.